jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 ## Further reading

-<span class="big-letter">I</span>f you’re looking to explore him further, check out our quick article on [Kierkegaard’s approach to finding the meaning of life](/articles/kierkegaard-on-finding-the-meaning-of-life/) — and for a deeper dive, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or</a> (which features on our reading list of [Kierkegaard’s best books](/reading-lists/soren-kierkegaard-best-books/)) is a brilliant place to start.
+<span class="big-letter">I</span>f you’re looking to explore him further, check out our quick articles on [Kierkegaard’s approach to finding the meaning of life](/articles/kierkegaard-on-finding-the-meaning-of-life/) and his observation that [while we understand life backwards, we must live forwards](/articles/kierkegaard-life-can-only-be-understood-backwards-but-must-be-lived-forwards/).
+For a deeper dive, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or</a> (which features on our reading list of [Kierkegaard’s best books](/reading-lists/soren-kierkegaard-best-books/)) is a brilliant place to start.

 Kierkegaard invites us to explore subjects like boredom, romance, meaning, and culture from the two seemingly irreconcilable perspectives of A and Judge Vilhelm.
 In doing so, he writes some utterly heart-wrenching, deeply witty, and memorable prose.
 It’s a perfect accompaniment to break up a busy existence.